AlloyTools/org.alloytools.alloy/README.md

      $ java -jar org.alloytools.alloy.dist/target/org.alloytools.alloy.dist.jar
      # opens GUI

+Note: if you are behind a proxy, the call to `gradlew` is likely to fail, unless you pass it further options about the http and https proxies (and possibly your login and password on this proxy).
+There are several ways to pass these options, a simple one is to type (replace the `XXXXX`'s by the adequate settings):

+     $ ./gradlew -Dhttps.proxyHost=XXXXX -Dhttp.proxyHost=XXXXX -Dhttp.proxyPort=XXXXX \
+          -Dhttps.proxyPort=XXXXX -Dhttp.proxyUser=XXXXX -Dhttp.proxyPassword=XXXXX \
+          -Dhttps.proxyUser=XXXXX -Dhttps.proxyPassword=XXXXX \
+          build

 ## Building Alloy

 The Alloy build is using a _bnd workspace_ setup using a maven layout.
 This means it can be build  with Gradle and  the Eclipse IDE for interactive development.
 Projects are setup to continuously deliver the executable.